miwermi/kickstarter-analysis/README.md

                                                                                 Michelle Werner (4/10/2022)
 # Kickstarting with Excel: An Analysis of Kickstarter Campaigns
 ---

 ## Overview of Project

-The client, Louise, is planning on launching a kickstarter campaign to fund the production of her play, "Fever".
+For this project, the client Louise is planning on launching a kickstarter campaign to fund the production of her play, "Fever".
 She has a $10K budget and has asked for help in determining best practices for a successful campaign - which will hopefully aid in her fundraising efforts and conclude with the successful funding of her play.

 ![Louise's Budget](Assets/FeverKickstarterforLouise.png)
-Pictured above: Louise's Budget
+Pictured: Louise's Budget

 ### Purpose